Sweet and Innocent

 Continue above this on a higher mantle protected still by the same piece (now 8' down) to another reachy move...then get more gear.

-Or continue up to the pod on side-pulls and place a cam in it (green Camalot or #2 Friend).
+Or continue up to the pod on sidepulls and place a cam in it (#0.75 Camalot or #2 Friend).
 Swing right around the lip of the bulge (reachy, cruxy, perhaps hard for 5.10a even if tall) and pull over the top.
 If someone super-sized the holds on Kloeberdanz in Eldo, it would feel like this.
-Continue up and right on cracks past a lot of lichen and another bulge, (or perhaps directly up the cleaner face above ?) and join the ramp of the South Face after a total of 160'.
+Continue up and right on cracks past a lot of lichen and another bulge (or perhaps directly up the cleaner face above?), and join the ramp of the South Face after a total of 160'.
 Climb 50' additional on the ramp to the shelf below the true summit and the 2-bolts with coldshuts to belay.
 A 70m rope makes this easily into 1 pitch, but a 60m would be dubious, and the route is not well suited to simul-climbing.

-High on the S. Face of the Goose, just right of the several sport routes just east of the Summit.
-This is the left-facing dihedral starting on a rocky ledge.
+High on the South Face of the Goose, just right of the several sport routes just east of the Summit, this is the left-facing dihedral starting on a rocky ledge.

 A standard light rack, with two #2 Friends- 2 cruxes are protected by them....
 Take some 2' slings for deviations in the path.